 Reassessment of methyl bromide

-Submissions are open on a reassessment of the fumigant methyl bromide.
+The submission period has closed on a modified reassessment of the fumigant methyl bromide.

 Stakeholders in Methyl Bromide Reduction Inc (STIMBR) applied for a reassessment of the approval for methyl bromide.